This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 20. St Bonaventure University

-St Bonaventure University’s Jandoli Communication School offers a Master of Arts degree program (MA) in Sports Journalism that is recognized among the leading Masters in Journalism online degree programs in the Empire State.
+St Bonaventure University’s Jandoli Communication School offers a Master of Arts degree program (MA) in Sports Journalism that is recognized among the leading Masters in Journalism programs in the Empire State.
 This online journalism master’s degree is ACEJMC accredited and considered a best value for New York State, according to US News.
-Students enrolled in St Bonaventure University’s online Masters in Journalism degree program can complete the degree in approximately 18 months, without any required campus visits.
+Students enrolled in St Bonaventure University’s online Masters in Journalism program can complete the degree in approximately 18 months, without any required campus visits.

 Highlight: St Bonaventure University’s alumni include six Pulitzer Prize winners, including Dan Barry for investigative journalism and other journalistic achievements.